Publish Content & Measure Success

 Click the globe icon in the lower left corner of the compose window to select Post Targeting Options.

-Available on our Corporate and Enterprise plans, Message Approval makes it easy for teams to work together with a simple-yet-powerful publishing workflow.
+Available on our Professional and Advanced plans, Message Approval makes it easy for teams to work together with a simple-yet-powerful publishing workflow.

 Use our publishing features to post, schedule and queue your messages.